| | A

 assumptions, or is it based on fear, distrust, divisiveness?
 Will it create

 winners and losers, control and ease of administration?
-Will it serve to
+Will it serve

 grow people, satisfy customers and develop suppliers?
 Will it expand

 employees’ thinking or cause them to pull in their horns?
-Is it management
+Is it

 you are after or leadership?
-Would you see no value in implementing the same
+Would you see no value in implementing the

 program in your family, your club, or your church?
 Is it for their benefit,